SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Experiments

 \item \textbf{Qwen2.5-VL-32B achieves the highest performance when evaluated with exact match, yet exact match remains challenging.} Qwen2.5-VL-32B achieves the highest EM accuracy (31.84\%), followed closely by Llama-3.2-Vision-90B (30.53\%).
 This shows that large-scale models are capable of translating ICL into substantially better literal answer matching.
 However, EM scores trail far behind closed-ended performance and LLM-as-a-Judge performance, underscoring the difficulty of word-for-word answer generation.

-\item \textbf{Closed-ended questions are easier for MLLMs.} Five models achieve an accuracy greater than 50\% on MCQA (GPT-4o, Claude 3.7 Sonnet, Llama-3.2-Vision-90B, Qwen2.5-VL-32B, Qwen2.5-VL-72B).
-A text-only Llama 3.3 baseline still achieves an accuracy of 38.6\%, suggesting that multiple-choice items rely less on precise visual grounding than open-ended generation.
+\item \textbf{Closed-ended questions are easier for MLLMs.} Five models achieve an accuracy greater than 50\% on closed-ended evaluations (GPT-4o, Claude 3.7 Sonnet, Llama-3.2-Vision-90B, Qwen2.5-VL-32B, Qwen2.5-VL-72B).
+A text-only baseline still achieves an accuracy of 38.6\%, suggesting that multiple-choice items rely less on precise visual grounding than open-ended generation.

-\item \textbf{Model scale is not the sole determinant of success.} Smaller Qwen (3-7B) and LLaVA (0.5-7B) variants lag well behind larger models.
-However, the Qwen2.5-VL-32B model outperforms its 72B counterpart on EM and approximately matches it on MCQA. \end{itemize}
+\item \textbf{Expert evaluation validates automated metrics while revealing some differences.} Human expert ratings show strong correlation with LLM-as-a-Judge scores in the zero-shot setting (Pearson $r = 0.84, p < 0.0001$) but only moderate correlation in the ICL setting ($r = 0.72, p = 0.003$).
+We find that expert ratings tend to be conservative: medical experts rate some models substantially lower than LLM-as-a-Judge in ICL settings.
+For example, Qwen2.5-VL-32B and Qwen2.5-VL-72B receive expert ratings of 31-33\% despite LLM-as-a-Judge scores of 41-43\% in the ICL setting.
+This suggests that LLM-as-a-Judge may be overly lenient in ICL settings, potentially accepting responses that match the format and phrasing of in-context examples without ensuring clinical adequacy.
+The high inter-rater agreement among experts ($\geq 98.2\%$) demonstrates that their ratings provide crucial complementary signal to our automated metrics.